alex-zach/jupyter-cpp-wrapperkernel/README.md

 Feel free to customize the magics according to your requirements.

+## Additional Output
+To show additional output, just run the code `toggle_infos` as code cell.

 ## License

 This project is licensed under the MIT License.
 For more information, please see the [LICENSE.txt](LICENSE.txt) file.